Lahari-Red/VAYU-IQ/README.md

 ## Honesty notes (please read before judging the numbers)

-This is a prototype, and we were deliberate about not manufacturing false credibility around it.
-A few things worth being upfront about:
+This is a prototype.
+I was deliberate about *not* faking credibility:

-- **The underlying data is seeded demo data.** It's generated deterministically, meaning it's identical on every load, using city-specific baselines, a realistic diurnal cycle, autocorrelated drift, and added noise to mimic real sensor behavior.
-It is **not** live API data, and every screen in the prototype is clearly labelled `seeded demo data` so this is never ambiguous.
+- **Data is seeded demo data**, generated deterministically (same every load) with city-specific baselines, a realistic diurnal cycle, autocorrelated drift, and noise.
+It is **not** live API data.
+Every screen is labelled `seeded demo data`.

-- **The forecast benchmark is real arithmetic, computed at runtime, not a hardcoded number.** The forecasting model itself combines a smoothed diurnal profile, an AR(1) residual term, and a small meteorology adjustment.
-It's fit on a 48-hour training window, with the final 24 hours held out for evaluation.
-RMSE is computed separately for the model and for a simple persistence baseline (essentially, "tomorrow will look like today," carrying the last observed value forward).
-The displayed improvement figure is `1 − model_RMSE / persistence_RMSE`, calculated live rather than asserted.
-This has been verified to outperform the persistence baseline across all 30 wards and all 3 forecast lead times.
-The margin looks large partly because flat persistence is a genuinely weak baseline against a strong diurnal cycle, that's expected, and we've labelled the baseline precisely so the comparison stays honest rather than inflated.
+- **The forecast benchmark is real arithmetic, not a hardcoded number.** The model (smoothed diurnal profile + AR(1) residual + small meteorology adjustment) is fit on a 48h train window; the last 24h are held out; RMSE is computed for the model **and** for the persistence baseline ("tomorrow = today", last value carried forward).
+The displayed improvement is `1 − model_RMSE / persistence_RMSE`, computed at runtime.
+It is verified to beat persistence across all 30 wards × 3 lead times.
+The margin is large because flat persistence is a genuinely weak baseline against a strong diurnal cycle — that's expected, and the baseline is labelled precisely so the comparison is honest.

-- **Attribution confidence is a transparent agreement heuristic, not a claim of statistical precision.** Confidence rises when multiple independent signals, like satellite NO₂ readings, fire counts, and industrial proximity, corroborate the same dominant source.
-The interface states this explicitly rather than implying a false level of certainty.
+- **Attribution confidence is a transparent agreement heuristic**, not a precision claim.
+It rises when independent signals (satellite NO₂, fire counts, industrial proximity) corroborate the dominant source.
+The UI says so explicitly.

----

 ## What's live vs. stubbed

-- **The LLM-powered features are genuinely live** in the Claude artifact preview.
-"Explain this attribution," multilingual citizen advisories, inspector briefs, and the Ask VAYU assistant all call Claude (`claude-sonnet-4-6`) through the in-app endpoint.
-Every one of these calls has a rich, deterministic fallback built in, so if the model is ever unreachable (for example, if this is deployed externally without an API key), the feature still returns a sensible, usable answer and nothing breaks.

-  To make these LLM features live on an external deployment, route them through a small serverless proxy that injects your `ANTHROPIC_API_KEY` server-side.
-Never ship an API key directly in client-side code.
+- **LLM features are genuinely live in the Claude artifact preview** — "Explain this attribution", multilingual advisories, inspector briefs, and Ask VAYU call Claude (`claude-sonnet-4-6`) through the in-app endpoint.
+Every call has a **rich deterministic fallback**, so if the model is unreachable (e.g. when deployed externally without an API key) the feature still returns a sensible answer and **nothing breaks**.
+To make the LLM features live on an external deploy, route them through a tiny serverless proxy that injects your `ANTHROPIC_API_KEY` (don't ship a key in the client).

-- **Production data connectors are intentionally stubbed at this stage.** The architecture is designed to plug into OpenAQ and CAAQMS for readings, Sentinel-5P TROPOMI for NO₂, NASA FIRMS for fire detection, Open-Meteo or ERA5 for meteorology, OSM or Bhuvan for land use, and WorldPop or Census data for population exposure.
-Swapping the current seeded engine for these live feeds is the defined path toward a production-ready v1.
+- **Production data connectors are stubbed by design.** The architecture targets OpenAQ / CAAQMS (readings), Sentinel-5P TROPOMI (NO₂), NASA FIRMS (fires), Open-Meteo / ERA5 (meteorology), OSM / Bhuvan (land use), WorldPop / Census (exposure).
+Swapping the seeded engine for these feeds is the path to v1.